orion-rs/orion/README.md

 ```

 ### Tests/Fuzzing
+The [wiki](https://github.com/brycx/orion/wiki) has details on how orion is tested.
 To run all tests:
 ```
 cargo test
 ```

-Fuzzing is done using [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz).
-Fuzzing targets are located in `fuzz/fuzz_targets/`.
-These can be run with:
+Fuzzing is done using libFuzzer with [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz).
+Fuzzing targets can be run with:
 ```
 cargo +nightly fuzz run -O fuzz_target
 ```